Valterra Platinum’s Executive Committee is responsible for formulating strategy, setting targets/budgets and managing the Group’s portfolio.

 Yvonne Mfolo

-Yvonne rejoined the PGMs business as the executive head of corporate affairs and sustainability, taking up the critical role of shaping and delivering the company’s corporate relations and sustainability strategy.
-She brings with her a wealth of reputation management, community development, regulatory, government and broader stakeholder relations experience.
+In 2024, Yvonne rejoined the PGMs business as the executive head of corporate affairs and sustainability, taking up the critical role of shaping and delivering the company’s corporate relations and sustainability strategy and the successful rebranding of Anglo American Platinum to Valterra Platinum.

 Willie Theron